 In February 2022, I wrote a piece in The American Prospect advocating for antitrust enforcement as a means to combat inflation.
 I wasn’t totally wrong.
 In light of personal experience in price-fixing litigation and the fate of the Biden administration, however, my perspective has shifted.
 Antitrust can be part of the solution, but it can’t be the entirety.
 (And neither can Fed rate hikes.)
 As spelled out below, the scope of antitrust is too narrow to combat many forms of profiteering that drive inflation.
 And even where inflationary conduct is cognizable by antitrust law, antitrust moves too slowly to make a meaningful difference in the short run, especially over the four-year term of a president.

 By several accounts, profiteering was a significant contributor to post-Covid inflation.
-A 2022 study by the Economic Policy Institute documented that 54 percent of the increase in prices from the trough of the Covid-19 recession to the second quarter of 2020 was attributed to larger profit margins.
+A 2022 study by the Economic Policy Institute documented that 54 percent of the increase in prices from the trough of the Covid-19 recession in the second quarter of 2020 to the fourth quarter of 2021 was attributed to larger profit margins.
 A 2023 study by the Federal Reserve Bank of Kansas City found that growth in markups accounted for more than half of inflation for 2021.
 A 2023 study by the Institute for Public Policy Research concluded that business profits rose by 30 percent among UK listed firms post-pandemic, driven by a small number of firms.
 And a 2023 study by Groundwork Collaborate found that corporate profits fueled 53 percent of inflation during the second and third quarters of 2023.
 Per a 2025 BIS Working Paper, during the 2021–22 post-Covid period, one third of the price surge was traceable just to the largest firms in an industry.
 And a recent paper from the Federal Reserve Bank of St. Louis estimated that non-financial corporate profits, as a share of total economic output, increased from 13.9 percent in the years prior to Covid to 16.2 percent in the years after.

 There are several mechanisms by which a firm’s margin—the difference between its price and its marginal costs and a measure of market power—can increase.
 One mechanism, as explained by Isabella Webber in her writings and on The Slingshot—is that a systemic cost shock can be used as a coordination device among sellers, which allows prices to rise beyond any true increase in marginal cost.
 A related mechanism is that companies have superior information about their costs compared to their customers.
 For example, when a tariff is applied to an input in a firm’s production process, it is impossible for a customer to know what portion of the cost is affected by the tariff, let alone the amount of the ever-shifting tariff.
 An entirely unrelated mechanism for profiteering is that companies can communicate their intentions to raise prices or cut capacity via public airwaves, especially during earnings calls; these announcements can be understood as an “invitation to collude” by rivals.
 The policy question is whether antitrust is up to the task of policing these exercises of market power.